openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ## Triaging an issue

-For the most OpenJDK groups Triage is performed on a regular basis (at least weekly) by triage teams.
+For most OpenJDK groups Triage is performed on a regular basis (at least weekly) by triage teams.
 Each triage team consists of contributors who are area experts for that group of issues.
 If you haven't been selected to be part of a triage team for a specific area you shouldn't be triaging bugs in that area.

 When triaging an issue, first give it a general review